Jameel Sewell: College statistics

-Professional
+Professional career

 Milwaukee Mustangs

 On February 28, 2011, Sewell signed with the Milwaukee Mustangs of the Arena Football League (AFL).
 Sewell appeared in one game with the Mustangs before his release.

 Green Bay Blizzard

 On March 16, 2011, Sewell signed with the Green Bay Blizzard of the Indoor Football League (IFL).
 He was then traded to the Nebraska Danger in October 2011.

 Nebraska Danger

 After playing sparingly for the Danger in 2012, Sewell took off for the Danger in 2013.
 Sewell threw for 2,531 yards while throwing 52 touchdowns and only 5 interceptions.
 His duel-threat abilities also resulted in him rushing for 654 yards and scoring 25 rushing touchdowns.
 After leading the Danger to a 10-4 record, the Danger advanced to United Bowl V, where the Danger fell to the Sioux Falls Storm 43-40.
 After the season, Sewell was named the IFL's MVP as well as the Offensive Player of the Year awards.
 Sewell re-signed with the Danger for the 2014 season.
 Sewell was third in the IFL with 38 passing touchdowns and second in rushing yards and rushing touchdowns to claim his second MVP in three years.